When it's worth the effort."

 - Guthier, C. (2018).
 Creating Healthier Study and Work Environments: A Continuous Time Perspective on the Causal Relations between Demands, Resources, and Burnout.
 Dissertation.
 Johannes Gutenberg-Universität, Mainz.

-PodcastsInterview "What is Appreciation" in the Neue Blickrichtung Podcast by and with Martin Hoffmann (German)
+- „Was ist Wertschätzung“ – Neue Blickrichtung Podcast by and with Martin Hoffmann

 Dr. Christina Guthier

-Can I help you as a scientific consultant or coach on topics related to exhaustion, motivation, or appreciative leadership?
+Can I help you as a speaker, author (science communication), moderator or scientific consultant on topics related to exhaustion & burnout, psychological safety and recovery?
 Then simply contact me directly so that we can personally discuss possibilities for collaboration.